Before you apply

 Mercedes BA(Hons) Drama and Creative Writing

-Remember to submit your application by the 15 January deadline to have the best chances of getting onto the course you want.
+Remember to submit your application by the Wednesday 25 January 2023 at 18:00 (GMT) deadline to have the best chances of getting onto the course you want.

 If you miss the deadline, don't panic.
 At UWE Bristol, we accept applications after the deadline until the course is full.
 Take a look at our application timeline for more information on deadlines.

 You're ready to apply

 So you’ve spent some time doing your research and now you’re all set to apply.